 The three main type of protective footwear for electricians are all designed and made to provide protection from specific electric-related risks.
 Understanding the difference between them is crucial for ones safety.

-Non-conductive boots.
-These are often EH rated boots, which ensure that your feet and you are protected from possible electrical shock when running into live electrical currents on your job.
+- Non-conductive boots.
+These are often EH rated, which ensure that your feet and you are protected from possible electrical shock when running into live electrical currents on your job.
 Often EH non-conductive boots feature safety toes, which can be either composite or metal.
 Metal safety toes are not conductive or dangerous as long as they are enclosed in non-conductive materials, such as rubber, leather or insulation on the toe cap, upper and outsole of the boots.

-Anti-static work boots.
+- Anti-static work boots.
 These are made for people who work in an environment where there is a high risk of the buildup of static electricity in the body, which can cause harm to both the worker and the electrical equipment and machines they are working with.
-These boots are ESD or SD rated and are usually combined with specialized ESD flooring which also reduces the risk of the accumulation of static energy.
+They are ESD or SD rated and are usually combined with specialized ESD flooring which also reduces the risk of the accumulation of static energy.